MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-honeywell.md

 ### Getting started with Cirq and Honeywell on Azure Quantum

-This notebooks shows how to send a basic quantum circuit built with Cirq to a Honeywell target via Azure Quantum.
+This example shows how to send a basic quantum circuit built with Cirq to a Honeywell Quantum Computing target via Azure Quantum.

-First, run the below cell to import the required packages for this sample:
+First, run the below cell for the required imports:

 ```python
 from azure.quantum.cirq import AzureQuantumService